RichardRed0x/exchange-data/mm-tracking2/market-making-update2.md

 However the Bittrex pairs look to have been significantly under-provisioned most of the time.
 This graph doesn't reflect down-time, which I will be looking at with this more detailed data next time around.

 ![Median depth at different spreads, mid Nov to mid Dec](average-depth-from-mid-nov.png)

+## Conclusion

+Company 0 have written code to audit the order logs and check, using i2's own data, whether the conditions described in the proposal were being met continuously over time.
+The detailed results of these audits will not be published as the data is considered sensitive by i2 Trading.
+Efforts are being made to set up API accounts that will allow Company 0 to retrieve the i2 trading data directly for future audits, increasing confidence in the data further.

+One of the issues observed in the open data related to USD and USDT pairs, where it transpired that i2 were basing their targets on prices denominated in BTC (1/3/5 BTC) rather than USD ($10k/$30k/$50k).
+After the proposal was approved a decrease in BTC's USD price meant that 5 BTC was no longer equivalent to $50k, and so the amount in open orders on USD markets was lower.
+This resulted in very poor performance against the metrics defined above in the analysis of the open order book data, as this was based on USD denominated targets.
+Analysis of i2's own data paints a more positive picture, once this ambiguity had been identified and accounted for. i2 have committed to switching over to the USD denominated targets in the near future.

+i2 will be invoicing for less than the full fee for November.
+Due to onboarding issues with OKCoin, it was agreed with Decred representatives that i2 would only operate on 5 pairs, with the invoiced fee amount adjusted down accordingly.

+The auditing software considers the state of i2's open orders every 60 seconds, and at each observation assesses what percentage of the target liquidity was available at each of the 3 layers (1.5%, 2% and 4% from BBO.
+The BBO spread is also assessed to see if it is within the required range (0.5% for BTC pairs, 0.75% for USD).
+These measures are averaged for the month to give a generalized "uptime" measure, and if this percentage is lower than the target of 90% uptime i2's invoice will be pro-rated downwards by a proportionate amount.
+Both i2 Trading and Company 0 are happy that this represents a fair way to gauge their performance in the market maker role.

+i2's performance according to this measure is significantly better than my analysis of the public order book data indicated.
+One of the issues identified with public data was missing i2's orders when they were being momentarily cancelled and moved - this is not an issue when using their order open/close data.
+Another issue with my analysis was that I was using the mid-point between Best Buy and Offer (BBO) to set the requirements whereas the terms of the proposal are a little looser and use the BBO points themselves (which can have a spread of 0.5-0.75%).

+This line of reporting is more or less obsolete now, because the variables of interest can now be calculated accurately and so there is no longer a need for the kind of approximated analysis I was undertaking with available public data.